As much as the means test is a pain in the neck, why don’t more bankruptcy attorneys skip it?

 So, the former family home, now a rental, is encumbered with consumer debt, since it was incurred, in the first place, for household purposes.
 Consider, if you’re feeling argumentative, whether that character changes if the house has been refinanced after it became a rental.
 I haven’t seen cases, but I haven’t yet looked.

-In the case of the small business owner, this may require that you sort credit cards into those used for business and the personal cards.
+In the case of the small business owner in New Haven County, this may require that you sort credit cards into those used for business and the personal cards.
 If the client is undisciplined in the division, you may have to analyze the usage of each card, if finding more business debt is critical to your escape from means test jail.

 Image courtesy of Mark Strozier.